~ 5 MIN READ

 At this point, you may be wondering, “These both seem like big undertakings.
 Do I really need to create a solution for municipal customer service and strategic performance management?”
 The answer to that question is a resounding yes.
 If you want to truly drive local government transparency, you need both.
 But don’t get overwhelmed—keep in mind that with the tools listed above, becoming more transparent with your citizens can be a pain-free.

-For more examples of local government transparency, take a look through the websites of Vaughan, California, and Charlottesville, North Carolina.
+For more examples of local government transparency, take a look through the websites of Vaughan, California, and Charlottesville, Virginia.
 You’ll likely walk away with a few ideas on how to connect with citizens and manage your municipal strategy.